- Purchase the complete Expat Arrivals Norway Guide (PDF)

 Norway is an exceptionally safe country for expats.
-Pickpocketing and petty theft do occur, but these happen very seldom.
+Pickpocketing and petty theft do occur, but seldomly.
 Police patrol the streets in cars, on foot and on horseback, and do not carry weapons.
 There are also volunteer groups that patrol the streets at night, where heavy drinking can often end in fights.

-Walking alone or at night is acceptable, but of course one should exercise caution in some areas of larger cities.
-In particular, women should avoid walking alone through quiet streets at night, or taking short cuts through deserted areas.
+Walking alone or at night is generally safe, but one should of course exercise caution in some areas of larger cities.
+In particular, women should avoid walking alone through quiet streets at night or taking shortcuts through deserted areas.

 Crime in Norway

 Incidents of petty theft and robbery do occur, and normal precautions – such as locking one's house or car and keeping valuables in a safe place – should be taken.
 Norwegians put a high value on honesty, and are more likely to return a person's belongings if they are lost.
 This is slowly changing and is not as true in the big cities, but expats may still be pleasantly surprised.